abboudl/Chik-p/0-Initial-Setup/readme.md

 4. Create a Gcloud Service Account and Activate it
 5. Generate SSH Keys for Infrastructure Build Process Accounts

+## Prerequisites
+Chik-p is meant to be used as a template.
+If you have not already clicked the green "Use This Template" button on Chik-p's Github page, please do so!
+This action will create a copy of Chik-p's repository so that you can customize it for your CTF.

 ## Infrastructure Build Process: Important Accounts

 Before fulfilling this stage's objectives, the CTF infrastructure administrator should be aware of following accounts.
 Without these accounts, the infrastructure build process **cannot** succeed.